OpenFn/docs/docs/portability.md

    app on the repository you need to sync a project to
 3. Once you have created a a connection you would need to do some additional work on your github repo i.e set up pull and deploy workflows that use openfn github actions to do the deploy and well and the pull.
+See the linked repo and workflow examples below.
-4. Once you have set up the workflows (examples below) you would be able to now sync to Github from Lightning as well as deploy from Github to Lightning.
+5. Once you have set up the workflows (examples below) you would be able to now sync to Github from Lightning as well as deploy from Github to Lightning.

 Secrets The workflows that interact with the OpenFn actions will need the